Aggror/VisualStudioCodeLeadwerksExtension/README.md

 ## Features
 - Lua extension dependency
 - Leadwerks snippets for properties, Script functions and common Lua syntax.
+- Leadwerks API snippets.
+The entire Leadwerks API has snippets generated for with and without object.
+For instance: SetPosition() and Entity:SetPosition()

 ## Common snippets
 - prop[type] : Creates Leadwerk editor properties